MODM Clinical Database Management

 Medical writing

-- Tutored project and written report
+- Supervised project and written report

 Speakers

-University of Montpellier: P. RAVEL, M. VIVIEN, R. SABATIER and external professionals
+University of Montpellier: P. RAVEL, M. VIVIEN, R. SABATIER, and external professionals